ironbar/arc25/docs/modeling/Iteration_22_ttt_BARC.md

   - [x] There might be a problem with `os.environ['CUDA_VISIBLE_DEVICES'] = str(get_least_used_gpu_index())` on the cluster or on my computer.
 Probably it should only do changes if the variable is not set.
 - [ ] Find best training hyperparameters (learning rate, batch size, lora rank, training steps)
 - [x] Check training data: the order should be random
+- [ ] Verify that I can overfit on a small dataset